AhnafNabil/E-commerce-Microservices/README.md

 }
 ```

-Here, The order status will change from pending to cancelled.

 ### Step 6.5: Check Inventory After Order Operations

 Let's check the inventory for Product 1 after placing an order: